Hell and Back Together: 1984–1990: Background

 T.S.O.L.'s original lineup of singer Jack Grisham, guitarist Ron Emory, bassist Mike Roche, and drummer Todd Barnes had released two albums and two EPs before Grisham and Barnes left the band in 1983.
 They were replaced by singer/guitarist Joe Wood and drummer Mitch Dean, and over the course of four studio albums released through Enigma Records between 1984 and 1990 the band moved away from the original lineup's hardcore punk sound in favor of hard rock and glam metal.
 Emory left the band in 1988 and was replaced, first by Scott Phillips and then by Marshall Rohner.
 Roche quit in 1990, the last original member to leave the band.
 Wood and Dean retained legal rights to the name T.S.O.L., eventually hiring Dave Mello as their new bassist.
 Rohner was unable to continue touring, so Phillips rejoined the band in September 1991.

 Meanwhile, Emory and Roche joined Grisham and Barnes to reform the band's original lineup.
 Wood served legal papers on them to prevent them from using the name T.S.O.L., forcing them to bill themselves by their four full names for live performances and on the live album Live '91.
 For subsequent shows they would sometimes bill themselves as "T.S.O.L.: The Original Members".
 For a time, both incarnations of the band were active, sometimes playing the same cities on the same nights.
-Further complicating the matter was the fact that Grisham and Wood were brothers-in-law, Wood having married Grisham's sister.
+Further complicating the matter was that Grisham and Wood were brothers-in-law, Wood having married Grisham's sister.
 The reunions were ultimately short-lived; the original members' drug habits kept them from performing regularly.

 Hell and Back Together was released in March 1992 through the Enigma subsidiary Restless Records.
 It compiles tracks from Wood and Dean's tenure in the band, including the albums Revenge (1986), Hit and Run (1987), and Strange Love (1990).
 It also includes an alternate version of "Flowers by the Door" (a song originally from 1984's Change Today?), a cover version of "All Along the Watchtower", and three tracks recorded live for radio station WBCN in Boston.